Personal Experiences Inspiring Courage and Resilience

 Michael Turner

-Confronting a grim prognosis of six to twelve months, Michael bravely decided to tackle his condition head-on, determined to fight for survival.
-His journey involved a complex nine-hour surgery known as the Whipple Procedure and enduring 12 rounds of rigorous chemotherapy.
+Confronting a grim prognosis, Michael chose to fight for survival with unwavering determination.
+His journey involved a complex nine-hour surgery known as the Whipple Procedure, followed by 12 rounds of rigorous chemotherapy.

 "I am getting my life back, getting my lifestyle back.
 I'm back up to 70kg, and I'm incredibly grateful.
 It's been very challenging, but I'm one of the lucky ones.”

-During Michael's fifteen year VFL/AFL career he: played 270 games, represented Victoria in 12 State of Origin games, was All Australian (1979), Club Captain (1984, 1985, 1986), Runner up in Best and Fairest three times, leading goal kicker 1986 and selected in Team of the Century (with his father Leo) on the wings - the only father/son combination in AFL history to do so.
+Michael Turner’s impact stretched far beyond the football field.
+During his fifteen year VFL/AFL career he: played 270 games, represented Victoria in 12 State of Origin games, was All Australian (1979), Club Captain (1984, 1985, 1986), Runner up in Best and Fairest three times, leading goal kicker 1986 and selected in Team of the Century (with his father Leo) on the wings - the only father/son combination in AFL history to do so.
+Yet, perhaps his greatest legacy lies in his advocacy and tireless support of those battling pancreatic cancer.
+He bravely shared his story to help us raise awareness, inspire others, and drive funding for vital research.

 Michael Rice